datasektionen/bawang-content/naringsliv/sidebar_en.md

 ## How we can help you

-Do you want to know more about how to be apart of the reception?
-[Contact the leading group](mailto:titel@datasektionen.se)
+Do you want to know more about how to be a part of the Reception of new students?
+[Contact the leadership group](mailto:titel@datasektionen.se)

 ## The Business Relations Group